AAghaei/gfbio-ontology/README.md

 or “Urban” and their dominant usage with e.g. “Agriculture”, “Forestry” or “Fishery” (c.f. vocabulary: https://git.io/v1OvN).

+#### Organism Context

-* Organism Context: The organism part of EASE deals with the scientific names and taxonomy of organisms.
+The organism part of EASE deals with the scientific names and taxonomy of organisms.

-#### Metadata (EASE)
+* Metadata (EASE)

 The schema captures the taxonomy of organisms separately for botanical, zoological, fungal organisms and for viruses (inspired by the ABCD standard